 “Unusual circumstances” or “good cause” do not include the facts that:

-- you have made all prior court appearances, and/or
+- the defendant has made all prior court appearances, and/or

-- that you haven’t committed any new offenses, but rather
+- the defendant hasn’t committed any new offenses, but rather

 - that there has been a change in circumstance, substantiated by new evidence.6